jingweizhanghuai/Morn_doc/docs/Map.rst

 Map is organized by lots of key-value nodes.
 You can find the value by the key.

-Morn Provides some function to operate the key-value nodes in the map, such as increase, write, read and delete.
+`Morn <https://github.com/jingweizhanghuai/Morn>` provides some functions to operate the key-value nodes in the map, such as write, read and node-delete.

-Key and value can be of any type (which can be integer float string array pointer or stuct).
+Key and value can be any types (integer, float, string, array, pointer or stuct).

-The Morn map has the following characteristics:
+The `Morn <https://github.com/jingweizhanghuai/Morn>` map has following characteristics:

--  can be used for any types
+-  mixed types supported

 -  high-performance

 -  simple API

 -  lightweight algorithm(with about 250 lines codes)

 The source code is `morn_map.c <../src/util/morn_map.c>`__